PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 The value of `metadata.deletionGracePeriodSeconds` controls the interval between polling updates.

-Once the list of finalizers is empty, meaning all finalizers have been executed, the resource is deleted by Kubernetes.
+Once the list of finalizers is empty, meaning all finalizers have been executed, the resource is deleted by PlaidCloud.

 ### Validation

 Custom resources are validated via
 [OpenAPI v3 schemas](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject),
-by x-kubernetes-validations when the [Validation Rules feature](#validation-rules) is enabled, and you can add additional validation using
+by x-PlaidCloud-validations when the [Validation Rules feature](#validation-rules) is enabled, and you can add additional validation using
 [admission webhooks](/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook).